Dylmoco/smoothr/storefronts/core/auth/README.md

 # auth

 Authentication utilities powered by Supabase.
-Attach `[data-smoothr-auth]` attributes to forms or buttons to trigger login and logout from any storefront.
+Attach `[data-smoothr]` attributes to trigger login and logout from any storefront.

+> **Why use a `div` for the login button?**
+> Webflow blocks password form submissions on `.webflow.io` domains.
+By never
+> triggering a native submit event, this pattern works seamlessly on both
+> staging and production sites.

 ## Redirect lookup